Tank Johnson: Professional career

-2004 NFL Combine

 Chicago Bears

-Johnson was selected by the Chicago Bears in the second round (47th overall) of the 2004 NFL Draft.
+Johnson was selected by the Chicago Bears in the second round (47th overall) of the 2004 NFL draft.
 As a rookie, he appeared in 16 games with one start, making 26 tackles and a half sack.

 In 2005, he played in 16 games with 4 starts, making 37 tackles (4 for loss), 5 sacks (fourth on the team) and 4 passes defensed.
 He had 8 tackles and 2 sacks against the Baltimore Ravens.
 Along with teammates Tommie Harris, Brian Urlacher, Lance Briggs, and Charles Tillman, Johnson helped the Bears' establish the league's most productive defense during the season.

 In 2006, Johnson saw more action due to the loss of injured Tommie Harris, allowing him to start 10 games, as the team reached Super Bowl XLI.
 He posted 38 tackles (2 for loss), 3.5 sacks and one forced fumble.

 On January 23, 2007, two days after the Bears won the NFC Championship Game, Johnson was forced to appear in Circuit court to request permission to leave the State of Illinois to travel to Miami, Florida to play in Super Bowl XLI stemming from an arrest on gun charges late in 2006.
 The request was granted, and he played in the game, recording four tackles, assisting on another, and getting a half-sack.
 On May 16, 2007, Johnson met with NFL commissioner Roger Goodell to determine punishment for his off-the-field transgressions, with Goodell eventually imposing an eight-game suspension, with the possibility of a reduction to six games if Johnson followed certain requirements for violating the NFL player conduct policy.

 On June 25, 2007, three days after being pulled over for speeding and suspicion of drunk driving by the police in Gilbert, Arizona, the Bears waived Johnson, although there were no criminal charges.

 Dallas Cowboys

 On September 18, 2007, Jerry Jones the owner of the Dallas Cowboys, took a chance and signed Johnson as a free agent, to provide depth after losing Jason Ferguson for the year with a torn right biceps.
 He was forced to miss the first eight games, suspended by the league for violating probation on a gun charge.
 On November 11, he returned to the field against the New York Giants, making three solo tackles and one sack.

-He didn't perform as well as expected while playing nose tackle in a 3-4 defense, instead of defensive tackle in a 4-3 scheme, additionally Jay Ratliff had a break-out year, earning the starting position.
+He didn't perform as well as expected while playing nose tackle in a 3–4 defense, instead of defensive tackle in a 4–3 scheme, additionally Jay Ratliff had a break-out year, earning the starting position.
 He finished the season with 10 tackles, two sacks, one quarterback pressure, one pass defensed and one forced fumble.

 In 2008, he played through a sprained ankle in a reserve role behind Ratliff.
 He posted 45 tackles (three for loss), one sack, nine quarterback pressures, three passes defensed and one forced fumble.
 Even though Johnson had no off-field issues in Dallas, he wasn't re-signed at the end of the year.